rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 - (★★) The same as (★) AND I selected this result to examine more closely, found that it very useful for understanding opinions on human gene-editing, but didn't include it due to my limited energies
 - (★★★) The same as (★) AND this result very useful for understanding opinions on human gene-editing in more ways or to a larger degree than a (★★) result, to the point where I decided to include it in my analysis.

+In some instances, I may still reference studies or results with (★) or (★★), though I didn't spend much time investigating them.

 The "Table of Covered Research" collects the research I ended up using to update my beliefs on people's attitudes towards human gene-editing.
 Given my limited time, I aimed to look at around 15-20 surveys, and ended up selecting and reading .

+After collecting all the search results, I then rated them (★) after reading the abstract, (★★) after skimming the paper, and (★★★) after quickly evaluating all of the (★★) results.
+All PEW Research reports were exceptions in that I automatically gave them (★★★), given the insights and enjoyment I've gained from them in the past.

+Abbreviations for the quickly-chosen reasons for not including the (★) or (★★) surveys:

+- N: Participants too low relative to the other studies
+- L: Too localized
+- Q: The work seems low quality or not very credible
+- C: Not comprehensive enough

 #### *Search Phrases*